This topic sets out the Events and Notifications framework and introduces the main configuration concepts, objects, and their roles:

 Include a calculation that references Event fields.
 This allows you to precisely define the conditions on which the Notification is triggered with respect to the Event.
 For example, send a Notification when a new Commitment is created for an Account and the commitment amount is equal to or greater than $5000.
 See the following Creating Calculations section for more details.

-When you have created a Notification Rule, you can link it to an integration Destination to complete the Notification setup - see the following section.
+When you have created a Notification Rule, you can link it to an Outgoing Webhook to complete the Notification setup and create a Notification Webhook Integration - see the following section.

-To complete a Notification setup, you must link a Notification Rule to an integration Destination.
-This allows you to specify the endpoint the Notification will be sent to:
+To complete a Notification setup, you must link a Notification Rule to an Outgoing Webhook as the endpoint for the Notification and to create a Notification Webhook Integration:

-Tip: More Details on Integration Destinations?
-See Creating and Managing Destinations.
+Tip: More Details on Outgoing Webhooks?
+See Creating and Managing Outgoing Webhooks.

-A calculation is a formula that will be evaluated to a boolean.
+A Notification calculation is a formula that will be evaluated to a boolean.

-If the calculation evaluates to true, a Notification instance for this Event is created and is sent to the configured destination.
+If the calculation evaluates to true, a Notification instance for the Event is created and is sent to the configured Outgoing Webhook.

 You can reference numeric, string, and boolean Event fields in a calculation.